 Additionally, the Project would not exceed the SCAQMD localized significance thresholds during operational activity.
 Further Project traffic would not create or result in a CO "hotspot."
+Lastly, the Project will not exceed SCAQMD significance thresholds for cancer and non-cancer health risks during construction and operational activity.
 Therefore, sensitive receptors would not be exposed to substantial pollutant concentrations as the result of Project operations.